JamesLiu12/hw00-intro-base/README.md

 1. Go to the **Actions** tab of your repo and confirm the latest "Build and Deploy" run finished with a green checkmark (both the `build` and `deploy` jobs).

-2. In the Settings tab, under Pages, make sure it says your site is published at some url -- clicking it should show your live demo.
+2. In the Settings tab, under Pages, make sure it says your site is published at some URL.
+Clicking the URL should show your live demo.

 > **Note:** If the workflow fails on its very first run with an error about the `github-pages` environment not existing, that just means step 3 above (selecting "GitHub Actions" as the source) hasn't been done yet.
 Perform step 3, then re-run the failed workflow from the Actions tab.